At some point in the life of your business, it’s bound to happen.

 ● Communicate with each other.
 Create a system where employees can easily communicate up and down the company hierarchy.
 Establish a system that lets them speak up if they see something that doesn’t seem right.
 These methods are best when workers can anonymously report fraud or other problems they might encounter.

 Preventing employee embezzlement is possible if you take the time to learn about the issue.
-Knowing why it happens, how it happens, and the common surrounding circumstances can help you be better prepared to fight this common problem that plagues too many businesses.
+Knowing why it happens, how it happens, and the ordinary surrounding circumstances can help you be better prepared to fight this common problem that plagues too many businesses.